Aglglg/No-Reload-Mod-Manager/README.md

 - Toggle window shortcuts (Alt+W) works by reading **target game process names** (e.g., `Client-Win64-Shipping.exe`).
 - In order to change selected mods, this tool will do VK_KEYS keypress simulation & mouse movement.
 - The mods that you added also being modified, you can remove the lines that were added by the mod manager, by dragging it to Restorer area on Settings.
-- **XXMI DLL/3dmigoto will receives keypresses in the background**, d3dx.ini modified.

 ## Mod Ini Files Modification
 - In order to switch selected mod in realtime without reload, ini files modification is needed.